-This is Lesson 3 of 3 in the Steps Toward Racial Healing series.
+This is part 3 of 3 in the Steps Toward Racial Healing series.

 Ready to move toward racial healing in your community?
 Step 3 is to lead by taking practical action steps.
 We cannot hide away from issues of race.
 We must lead from a courageous standpoint.
 We can’t be afraid to have healthy dialogues about challenging questions.

 - The first guideline is to think like Jesus (Philippians 2).
 As Christians, we develop the mind of Christ by spending personal time in prayer and study of God’s word, the Bible.
 How can we have Christ’s mind if we are not walking with him?
 We can’t.
 The Christian life is an inside-out experience.

 - The second guideline is to correct when necessary.
 We should give others the benefit of the doubt and ensure that we are seeking to correct, not to aggravate or to foster division because we are offended or angry.
 We must consider where others are coming from before we react out of offense.
 Even though Pastor Eric was offended by his friend’s comment, he corrected him with grace and humility.

 - The third guideline is to extend grace.
 Grace goes both ways.
 Are we willing to be reconciled to others, or are we simply desiring to be “right?”

 - The fourth guideline is to make disciples.
 We are to follow Jesus in thought, word, and deed.
 We must be reproducing more disciples and those disciples are to be doing the same.
 In Matthew 28:18-20, Christians are given a “global” command to make disciples of all nations without discretion.
 We must be willing to obey Jesus and bring the gospel to people of all backgrounds.